Anonymous-GeeSolver/GeeSolver/test-based-captcha/readme.md

-# Text-based Captchas Are still widely used by many famous websites
+# Text-Based Captcha Schemes Used by Famous Websites

 All screenshots below were collected on **June 22, 2022**.
 We have emailed the security administrators of these eight websites about the security risks of their CAPTCHA scheme.